AhmedShaikh45/DATA-SCIENCE/README.md

 # MACHINE-LEARNING
-This project focuses on feature scaling in machine learning, explaining its importance and practical implementation using Standardization, Min-Max scaling, and normalization with Python libraries such as NumPy, Pandas, and scikit-learn.
+Implemented and compared multiple machine learning algorithms on structured data

+Performed data preprocessing, feature scaling, and model training using Python

+Evaluated model performance using appropriate metrics

+Applied best practices for train-test splitting and transformations